Journey into Imagination with Figment Review and Planning Info

 Expect to Wait:

-Image Works and the “What If” Labs is the post-ride area that all guests exiting the ride will walk through.
-It’s also accessible without riding through the store on the left side of the Imagination Pavilion.
+Image Works and the “What If” Labs is the post-ride area that all guests exiting the ride will walk through on their way out of the building.
+The area is also accessible without riding through the store on the left side of the Imagination Pavilion.